sketch-hq/SketchAPI/docs/api/Text.md

 var fragments = text.fragments
 ```

 Returns a array of the text fragments for the text.
-Each one is a object containing a rectangle, and a baseline offset `{rect, baselineOffset}`.
+Each one is a object containing a rectangle, and a baseline offset and the range of the fragment `{rect, baselineOffset, range}`.

 ## `Text.Alignment`